meshcloud/meshcloud-docs/docs/meshcloud.customer.md

 ### meshCustomer Roles

-The following table provides details about the functionality available to the different groups.
+The following table provides details about the functionality available to the different roles.

 |                       | Customer Admin | Customer Employee |
 | --------------------- | :---: | :---: |